 But more exposure has not produced more consistent preparation.
 In one survey, nearly 68% of physician associate educators report deficiencies in students' differential diagnosis proficiency.
 In another survey of U.S. internal medicine clerkship directors, 84% of students were rated as having poor (29%) or fair (55%) clinical reasoning when entering the clerkship.

-Despite rotating across different sites, services, and preceptors—and participating in simulations, Objective Structured Clinical Examinations (OSCEs), and standardized patient (SP) encounters—learners often lack consistent assessment of their clinical reasoning because of what patients they encounter.
+Despite rotating across different sites, services, and preceptors — and participating in simulations, OSCEs, and standardized patient encounters — learners often lack consistent assessment of their clinical reasoning because of what patients they encounter.
+This variability makes readiness difficult to assess and costly to address.
+AI-enabled simulation brings assessment earlier and standardizes how learners are evaluated, cutting down on late-stage remediation and manual review.

 Clinical exposure has increased across training programs, yet insight into learner readiness remains inconsistent.
 With varying exposure to clinical scenarios and levels of diagnostic complexity, differences in student performance reflect opportunity rather than comparable experience.

-What uneven exposure looks like in practice:
+What uneven exposure looks like in practice

 • Learners in the same cohort encounter very different chief complaints, acuity levels, and diagnostic complexity